-Accommodation is one of the biggest fixed costs travelers have and reducing that cost can lead to big savings!
+Accommodation is one of the biggest fixed costs travelers have and reducing that cost can lead to big savings on the road!
 I’m sure many backpackers would sleep in a barn if it was the cheapest accommodation they could find!
+Heck, I’ve slept in hammocks in national parks to save a buck!

 No matter what your accommodation tastes may be, one thing everyone has in common is that no one wants to pay a fortune for it.
-In fact, one of the best ways to take a cheap holiday is to cut down on accommodation costs.
 Since you have to stay somewhere every night, reducing this expense can save you a lot of money off the total cost of your trip.
 Next to finding a cheap flight, finding free or inexpensive lodging will have the biggest impact on your budget.

 One of the best ways to get free accommodation is by staying with someone who lives where you’re going.
 Stay with a local who will give you a free place to rest your head, local information, and someone to hang out with!
+This is one of my favorite ways to save money and one that nets a really awesome cultural experience too!
 There are a few websites that make this happen:

 I use this site all the time, and I think it’s one of the greatest things to happen in travel.
 While I love the fact I can get out of hostels and hotels and save money, what draws me to the site over and over again is that I get to see the local side of a city.
 I get taken to parties, and restaurants, and sites that aren’t in any guidebook.